Item Set Finder (Borgelt)

 Item column

-The collection column that contains the item set to mine.
+Select the collection column that contains the item set to mine.
+The column must contain either BitVector or Collection data.

 Algorithm

 The algorithm to use.
-For details about the different algorithms see the description above.
+For details about the different algorithms see the node description above.

 Target type

-2. Closed: A set that is frequent but none of the superset has the same support.
+• Closed: A set that is frequent but none of its supersets has the same support.

 Minimum set size